feelobot/public-full-day-course/5_schema_design/README.md

 mem,location=us-west host="server2",value=1 1444234982000
 ```

+server 2 would get overwritten at the same time stamp so only one value would get stored. you need more tags to fix.

 ## Question 2:
 What is the problem with having a large number of independent tags?
 ```
 random,week=10,weekday=tues,meowmix=k,birthday=july,...,host=api0 value=2 144423498200
 ```
+independent tags will have more in memory reads.

 ## Question 3:
 What is a retention policy?

+it lives inside a database and it contains all of the datapoints.

 ## Question 4:
 What is the relationship between retention policies, databases, and series.

+database contains retention policies and retention policies contain series.

 ## Question 5:
 What is a continuous query?
 How are they used?

+to downsample data, they continuously query the data

 ## Question 6:
 **Design a schema**